SimleZhaoXu/mapbox-utils/packages/docs/layer/symbol-cluster-layer.md

 import { onBeforeUnmount } from 'vue'
-import iconList from '/assets/map-icon/index' import MapView from '/components/map-view.vue' import { SymbolClusterLayer } from 'mapbox-utils' import data from '/data/clusterData.json' import * as turf from '@turf/turf' let map
+import iconList from '/assets/map-icon/index' import MapView from '/components/map-view.vue' import { SymbolClusterLayer } from 'mapbox-postting' import data from '/data/clusterData.json' import * as turf from '@turf/turf' let map